When Mount Vesuvius erupted, every village, town, city within a 15-kilometer radius of the volcano got destroyed.

 After boarding the train at Naples, get down at Pompei Scavi station first.

-The train ride from Naples to Pompei Scavi station is just 30 minutes, and the entrance to Pompeii ruins is just 25 meters outside the station.
+The train ride from Naples to Pompei Scavi station is 30 minutes, and the entrance to Pompeii ruins is 25 meters outside.

-Once you have explored Pompeii, come back to the station and board the Circumvesuviana train towards Naples.
+Once you have explored Pompeii, return to the station and board the Circumvesuviana train towards Naples.

 After 18 minutes of travel time, get down at Ercolano Scavi, and just outside the train station, you will spot the entrance to the Herculaneum ruins.

-Once you have explored the Herculaneum ruins, come back to Ercolano Scavi station and board the Naples-bound Circumvesuviana train.
+Once you have explored the Herculaneum ruins, return to Ercolano Scavi station and board the Naples-bound Circumvesuviana train.

 Your trip from Herculaneum to Naples will last less than 20 minutes.